VibroSim/VibroSim_Simulator/docs/processtrak_steps.rst

     This ProcessTrak step will open COMSOL, run the burst analysis study, and save the results.
 It will calculate the stress at the crack face, a critical component of the heating calculation.
+The burst frequency must be chosen from the results of the sweep analyis and injected into the model using the :py:func:`vibrocomsol_enterburstfreq` and
+    :py:func:`vibrocomsol_setburstfrequency_comsol` processtrak steps.

     This ProcessTrak step is included in the ``VibroSim_Simulator`` software package.